-The official grade point average (GPA) of graduating students is based on a minimum of 8 semesters of studies in order to allow students sufficient opportunity for demonstrating achievement.
+The official grade point average (GPA) of graduating students is based on all high school credit hours in order to allow students sufficient opportunity to demonstrate achievement.
 Temporary GPA's will be sent to colleges and universities who request information for admission.

 The official GPA will be furnished to post-secondary institutions upon request.